giggiox/luigicennini.it/content/en/projects/fork-telemetry.md

-# stampa e codice
+# 3D printing and coding

-Once printed (and assembled) the sensor and acquisition box by soldering the components on a millefori
+Once printed (and assembled) the sensor and acquisition box by soldering the components on a matrix board

 {{< rawhtml >}}
 <center>